DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quote 520, ask CCB for it please>
 * 521: "Good news!
 I can finally leave the pumpkins now." -DeviCat (29-Oct-18)
 * 522: "I have bananas and mangoes!
 I can give you bananas and mangoes!" -DeviCat (01-Nov-18)
+* 523: "Well then, I wish to be a dryer!" -DeviCat (01-Nov-18)
-* <missing quotes 523-524, please ask CCB for them>
+* <missing quote 524, ask CCB for it please>
 * 525: "I will plaster that note with stickers.
 Why?
 Because I can." -DeviCat (08-Nov-18)
 * 526: "tangents are great just like tangerines , How are they the similar well they sound the same ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1857265/1.0 "devicatLOL") ." -DeviCat (08-Nov-18)
 * 527: "The character is naked, but most importantly, she's got a sheep, and that's all that matters ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0 "devicatSPOOK") ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0 "devicatEH") ." -DeviCat (10-Nov-18)